Ski Chalets with Hot Tubs: A Resort-by-Resort Guide to the Best Alpine Soak

 Do most ski chalets come with a hot tub?

 In the premium rental market, a hot tub is increasingly standard.
-Across our current collection, overall penetration averages around 75%, with some resorts — Morzine at 98%, Chamonix at 91% — treating it as a baseline amenity rather than a luxury upgrade.
 More modest self-catered apartments are less likely to include one.

 Are outdoor hot tubs usable in winter?